vmarchaud/pm2-githook/README.md

 PM2 module to receive http webhook from github, execute pre/post hook and gracefull reload the application using pm2.

+This is a fork of the original pm2-githook(https://github.com/vmarchaud/pm2-githook) by vmarchaud.
+I found the error reporting lacking, ended up adding a few things like:
+* A different log dir which includes the hook outputs (didn't want to populate pm2 logs with anything more than success/error messages)
+* Automatic kill of any old running hooks for when your git pushes happen quicker than your hook completes

 ## Install/Update

 `pm2 install rohit-smpx/pm2-githook2`